tryoasnafi/todo-list-api-devcode/README.md

  - [x]  Fastify
  - [x]  MySQL2

-There are a lot of room for improvement this project, an of them is to implement caching like redis, memcache or  simple cache that you can install in your node.js projectlike `lru-cache`.
+There are a lot of room for improvement this project, an one of them is to implement caching like redis, memcache or  simple cache that you can install in your node.js projectlike `lru-cache`.